rh-ai-kickstart/.github/profile/FAQ.md

 ### What if I don't have Red Hat AI yet?

 No problem!
-Kickstarters are educational materials even when they aren't deployed!
+Kickstarts are educational materials even when they aren't deployed!
 They include thorough descriptions, architectures and interactive demos whenever possible.